Holocaust and Memory

-Holocaust and Memory (or more completely, Holocaust and Memory: The Experience of the Holocaust and its Consequences, an Investigation Based on Personal Narratives), originally published in 1996 in Polish and translated into English in 2001, is a book by Barbara Engelking and edited by Gunnar S. Paulsson.
+Holocaust and Memory: The Experience of the Holocaust and its Consequences, an Investigation Based on Personal Narratives is a book written by Barbara Engelking and edited by Gunnar S. Paulsson, originally published in 1996 in Polish and translated into English in 2001.
 Engelking analyzes a series of Jewish survivors living in Poland to explore how their life under the Nazis impacted them.
 It was published in English by Leicester University Press.

 Reception

 Aviel Roshwald reviewed the book in European History Quarterly.
 Reviews were also published in Holocaust and Genocide Studies, Shofar, and Ethnopolitics.